pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 1. Consistent `NA` support for all data types
 2. Broader support of data types such as `decimal`, `date` and nested types

-Additionally, when users pass string data into pandas constructors without specifying a data type, the result data type is `object`.
+Currently, when users pass string data into pandas constructors without specifying a data type, the resulting data type is `object`.
 With pyarrow string support available since 1.2.0, requiring pyarrow for 3.0 will allow pandas to default the inferred type to the more efficient pyarrow string type.